 School of Nursing Resources

 The School of Nursing is housed on the second and third floors of Ramstad Hall.
-The School of Nursing Administration Office, which includes separate offices for administrators and office space for support staff, is located in a suite on the second floor.
-Continuing Nursing Education (CNE) is also located on the second floor with ample office space and a dedicated classroom.
+The School of Nursing administrative offices, including separate offices for administrators and office space for support staff, is located in a suite on the second floor.
+Continuing Nursing Education (CNE) is also located on the second floor, with ample office space and nearby classroom.
 Classrooms and conference rooms are also located on the second floor, with faculty offices and student learning facilities on the third floor.

 All nursing majors are assigned an academic advisor from the nursing faculty upon admission to the School of Nursing.
 Students are expected to confer with their advisor each semester to review progress and discuss concerns.
 Advisors are available to provide information and assistance during posted office hours or by special appointment.
 Students are expected to respond to the advisor's request for conferences.
 If a student wishes to change their faculty advisor, they must complete and submit a change of advisor form, available in the School of Nursing main office.